 Legislative Agenda

-The Washington State Legislature meets every year starting on the second Monday of January to create and pass laws.
+The Washington State Legislature meets every year, starting on the second Monday of January, to create and pass laws.
 The Legislature has two bodies of government: the House (98 members, elected for two-year terms) and the Senate (49 members, elected for four-year terms).
-Find out more about Washington state’s legislative process here.
+Find out more about Washington State’s legislative process here.

-2024 Bill Tracker
+2025 Bill Tracker

-Last updated March 8, 2024.
+Last updated 3/3/2025

 Status